datares/rl-quickstart/README.md

 tensorboard --logdir=logs
 ```

-Videos are also saved to the `video` directory, which has `.mp4`s of the testing results.
+Videos are also saved to the `video` directory, which has `.mp4` videos of the testing results.